KTH-EXPECA/oai5g/docs/quectel/start.md

-# How to Setup Quectel RM502Q-AE connect to Openairinterface5G
+# How to Setup Quectel to connect to Openairinterface5G

 We use the Waveshare 5G quectel module: https://www.waveshare.com/wiki/RM500Q-GL_5G_HAT